 - a GMO canola oil with more lauric acid than traditional canola oil will be labeled “laurate canola oil”

-Most GMO crops become ingredients in other foods.
-These include:
+Many GMO crops also become ingredients in other foods, for example:

-- corn, canola, and soybean oils in mayonnaise, dressings, and breads
+- corn, canola, and soybean oils in mayonnaise, dressings, and bread

 - sugar derived from sugar beets

-Because genetic modification can make plants resistant to disease and tolerant of herbicides, the process can increase the amount of food that farmers are able to grow.
-This can reduce prices and contribute to food security.
+Genetic modification can make plants resistant to disease and tolerant of herbicides, and therefore, the process can increase the amount of food that farmers can grow.
+This in turn can reduce food prices and contribute to food security.

-GMO crops are relatively new, and researchers know little about their long-term safety and health effects, but no evidence has yet emerged that currently available GMO foods are harmful to human health.
+GMO crops are relatively new, and researchers are still investigating their long-term safety and health effects, but no evidence has yet emerged that currently available GMO foods are harmful to human health.